m3nu/talks/keto.md

 How to start your ketogenic diet:
 - Shift macros from carbs to fat, protein constant.
 - Less than 20g net carbs per day.
-- 2 weeks adaption phase, with temporary side-effects.red[c]
+- 2 weeks adaption phase, with temporary side-effects.red[d]
 - Short fasting periods, e.g. 16:8 hours can be helpful.
 - Track food intake in the first weeks.